 What is the difference in course work between the two pathways?
 There is essentially no difference in the course work for a KCK Certification and a Master’s of Arts in Teaching.
 New teachers need all of the training required by the Master’s Program to become an effective teacher in their classroom.
 We also want to be sure that candidates in the KCK Certification classes can transition to the Master’s Program if they choose to do so.
 Transitions for KCK Certification to the Master’s Program must be made by October 1st.
 The Master’s Program from Pittsburg State University enables the teacher to complete a master’s degree, achieve placement at the Master’s level on the teacher salary schedule, and ensures a Kansas teaching license through the Kansas State Department of Education.

-The KCK Teacher Certification is available through the Coalition of Innovative Schools.
-This certificate allows a teacher to teach only in the Kansas City Kansas School District and is renewable each year.
+The KCK Teacher Certification is available, and allows a teacher to teach only in the Kansas City Kansas School District and is renewable each year.
 Because all Teaching Fellows will take the same course work, Pittsburg State University will accept the course work taken during the Teaching Fellows Program.
 If a Teaching Fellow chooses to transition into the Master’s Program, he/she must do so within the first year of the program, be accepted into the Pittsburg State Graduate Program, and pay for all course work taken during the first year and in all other required courses to complete the Master’s program.

 Who is financially responsible for the cost of the university course work?
 Teaching Fellows are responsible for the cost of the university tuition, instructional materials and fees.
 Teaching Fellows do not have to pay for books.
 The Master’s program through Pittsburg State University requires the completion of 36 credit hours.
 Tuition and fees are set forth by Pittsburg State University.
 For those on a KCK Certificate, there is no costs associated with tuition, books and instructional materials and fees.